top of page

 These events provide members with an opportunity to form their own groups and determine their own group task.
 They each open and close with a plenary and take place over several sessions.
 The Intergroup Event provides an opportunity to study how groups form and authorize their members to do work on their behalf, while the Intersecting Systems Event widens the lens of focus to include political and systemic forces that arise as different groups form and interact with each other and management.

-The task of these events is to explore the state of the conference system through silence, through creative expression, through the body, and through dreams and associations.
+SILENT EVENT / SENSING MATRIX / INTEGRATION The task of these events is to explore the state of the conference system through silence, through creative expression, through the body and through dreams and associations, and to offer spaces where integration of complex learning and dynamics can occur.

-Bridging groups and the Bridging Event end each day and the conference as a whole, providing participants the opportunity to reflect on their roles and experiences within the conference, and later, the application of conference experience to life beyond the conference.
+BRIDGING GROUPS / TRILOGY EVENTS These events provide participants the opportunity to reflect on their roles and experiences within the conference and, later, the application of conference experience to life beyond the conference.

 PRAXIS BUILDING